19hours/sg-statutes/Acts/Terrorism (Suppression of Financing) Act.md

 ### Contents of application for warrant or order

 12\.
-An affidavit in support of an application by the Attorney-General under section 11 may be sworn or affirmed on information and belief.
+An affidavit in support of an application by the Public Prosecutor under section 11 may be sworn or affirmed on information and belief.

 [15/2010 wef 02/01/2011]

 ### Undertakings for warrant or order

 13\.
-Before issuing a warrant under section 11(1)(a) or an order under section 11(1)(b), the Judge may require the Attorney-General to give such undertakings as the Judge considers appropriate with respect to the payment of damages or costs, or both, in relation to the issuance and execution of the warrant or the making and execution of the restraint order.
+Before issuing a warrant under section 11(1)(a) or an order under section 11(1)(b), the Judge may require the Public Prosecutor to give such undertakings as the Judge considers appropriate with respect to the payment of damages or costs, or both, in relation to the issuance and execution of the warrant or the making and execution of the restraint order.

 [15/2010 wef 02/01/2011]